kubernetes/website/docs/user-guide/deployments.md

 Eventually, the new replica set will be scaled to `.spec.replicas` and all old replica sets will be scaled to 0.

-If the user updates a Deployment while an existing deployment is in progress, the Deployment will create a new replica set as per the update and start scaling that up, and will roll the replica set that it was scaling up previously -- it will add it to its list of old replica sets and will start scaling it down.
+If you update a Deployment while an existing deployment is in progress, the Deployment will create a new replica set as per the update and start scaling that up, and will roll the replica set that it was scaling up previously -- it will add it to its list of old replica sets and will start scaling it down.

-For example, suppose the user creates a Deployment to create 5 replicas of `nginx:1.7.9`, but then updates the Deployment to create 5 replicas of `nginx:1.9.1`, when only 3 replicas of `nginx:1.7.9` had been created.
+For example, suppose you create a Deployment to create 5 replicas of `nginx:1.7.9`, but then updates the Deployment to create 5 replicas of `nginx:1.9.1`, when only 3 replicas of `nginx:1.7.9` had been created.
 In that case, Deployment will immediately start killing the 3 `nginx:1.7.9` pods that it had created, and will start creating